caracolazuldev/make-do/README.md

 The use-case for modules came from some hard-won lessons about organizing make scripts.
 There are several options but they all have their trade-offs.
 Someone famously said, "Sub-Makes Considered Harmful"...so aren't make-do modules harmful?

 The criticism against sub-makes is that for large build systems, it can be a performance issue when make can not build a full dependency graph because of sub-make calls.
 So, make-do's response to this rule of thumb is, "avoiding sub-makes is premature optimization."
 There is a lot of benefit in having re-usable components and even just nice organization for maintainability.
 Therefore, it is reasoned that for most cases, sub-makes have more benefits than harm.

-# Goodies (mdo, Utils, command completion...)

-The `mdo` command will give you access to make-do features outside of a module.
-You can also use it as an alias for make inside your modules, because that's all it really is.

-Use command completion with the mdo command (`mdo util-<TAB><TAB>`) to list utilities included in `make-do`.

-* `util-generate-cmd`: create a wrapper command for your make-do module
-* `util-install-cmd`: creates a link /usr/local/bin to your command wrapper, and installs a command completion script for you.
-See the make-do [completions][047213c8] file for an example.
-Completion sugestions will be the targets in your module.
-* `util-module-init`: generates starter files for your module.

-  [047213c8]: completions "completions"

 # Variables